bioperl/bioperl.github.io/howtos/Graphics.md

 -   You have a list of [ESTs] that you've mapped to a genome, and you want to show how they align.
 -   You have created a clone fingerprint map, and you want to display it.

 The module was designed to solve these problems.
-In addition, using the module (part of BioPerl) and the [Gbrowse] program (available from [<http://www.gmod.org>](http://www.gmod.org)) you can create interactive web pages to explore your data.
+In addition, using the module (part of BioPerl) and the GBrowse program (available from [<http://www.gmod.org>](http://www.gmod.org)) you can create interactive web pages to explore your data.

 This document takes you through a few common applications of Bio::Graphics in a cookbook fashion.
 Advanced users might be interested in the [Custom Glyph HOWTO], which explains how to extend Bio::Graphics using custom glyphs.